-When we’re diagnosed with something as a child we have our lives ahead of us to come to understand and adapt, to be able to deal with the condition and that helps us find an acceptance, even if we don’t fully come to terms with it.
+When we’re diagnosed with something as a child we have our lives ahead of us to come to understand and adapt, to be able to deal with the condition and that helps us find an acceptance, even if we can’t fully come to terms with it.

 Never knowing what I had and having to wait to find out, meant it would go on to take me years longer to adapt, when I eventually did find out.
 Truth be told, I was more concerned about the lack of interest.